July 2, 2016

 ― J.R.R.
 Tolkien, The Lord of the Rings

-The moon is a celestial body that has been Fascinating People for centuries.
+The moon.
+A celestial body that has fascinated mankind since the beginning.
 It is mysterious, scary, and alluring.

 Women typically give birth on full moons.

-Yeah, You heard right.
-Studies show that women are most likely to give birth on full moons especially after they've given birth to their first child.
+Studies show that women are most likely to give birth on full moons, especially after they've given birth to their first child.

-Not just the moon but also the rest of the woman's birth chart can determine what time of year and age she is most likely to be fertile.
+Not just the moon but also the woman's birth chart can determine what time of year and age she is most likely to be fertile.

-There's even software that is being developed for doctors to know through your birth chart the optimal time that you will be fertile.
+There's even software being developed for doctors to know, through your birth chart, the optimal time that you will be fertile.

 The moon can bring you prosperity.